 When a design system team supports a core, it’s clear that they’ll be responsible to do much of the design, coding and documentation of that core.
 As a result, they’ll watch proposed contributions that change that core very carefully.
 However, for any tier below the core, more people need more open permissions to contribute, extend, and maintain assets.

-Target.com’s Nicollet Design System uses Lingo App to distribute Sketch library assets for their system.
-The
+Teams can uses applications like Abstract and Lingo App to distribute Sketch library assets for their system.
+The kit(s) provides a core’s

 checkbox, and many other components to the entire community, although only core team members (and key partners) have edit access.

-Top of Funnel evoke a second tier of subgroups by business units.
+Checkout) could organize a second tier of subgroups by experience.
 These subgroups can extend components like

 forms and also include assets (like